tambien/SoundInSpace/assignments/rubric.md

-Your assignment is a short written statement.
-It should include an itemized rubric which i will use for evaluating your assignments and progress.
+Your assignment is a short written statement which should include an itemized rubric which you and i will use for evaluating your assignments and progress.

 Please try and answer some of these questions: